 So now that you understand how creating a focus word or phrase can help you take action on your goals, let’s develop a theme for YOUR year.

-Look Back at Last Year to Help Create a Guiding Word
+Look Back at Last Year to Create a Guiding Word

 Play the highlight reel in your mind and think about the things you accomplished, the disappointments, the things you are thankful for and the moments you survived.

 What stands out in your mind about this past year?
-Are there goals you conquered, in 2017, that you want to carry with you into the new year?
-Did you have any light bulb moments that you want to put into action in 2018?
+Are there goals you conquered, that you want to carry with you into the new year?
+Did you have any light bulb moments that you want to put into action in the new year?
 Any relationships that you desire to grow or restore?
 Do you have any habits that you struggled with this past year that you want to replace with a better habit?

-Use what you learned in 2017 to make 2018 even better.
+Use what you learned last year to make this year even better.
 Sometimes we learn from our successes and they propel us forward.

-Examine Your Current Focus to Personalize Your Word for the New Year
+Examine Your Current Focus to Personalize Your Word for the Year

 Next, think about the themes that keep popping up in your life lately.
 What do people keep bringing up with you?
 When you turn on the radio or pick up a magazine, do you notice a topic standing out in your mind.
 What books or podcasts or shows are you drawn to recently?